MovingBlocks/SitePreviewHook/README.md

 1. Create a new user account, in our case it is `gooey-splashsite`.
 2. Go to Settings from the top right drop down menu and select Personal Access Token down at the bottom of the list.
 3. Create a new access token with the relevant right (just `public_repo` here).
 4. Copy the token and note it down (to be used in [comment_pull_request.sh](/comment_pull_request.sh) script).
 Note that you should not use the token directly in the token and it is best to use it as an environment variable.
+To create an environment variable do something like:
+`export GOOEY_SPLASHSITE_TOKEN=your_token`

 ### Customize